 Go ahead and post it on social media and in your email marketing, too.
 Use the same content for a video tutorial on YouTube, and add it to a free or inexpensive webinar on the same topic.

-Paid content
+Paid Content

-This is where you build your revenue streams.
 Your paid offers might be the final end-product that a customer buys — OR it might be the gateway product leading to higher sales.
 For instance, a $249 two-day workshop can lead to a $30,000 a year mastermind group.

 Much like free content, there are many delivery methods for paid content.

-Speaking: Get paid for giving keynote speeches on your topic at conferences, events and corporate meetings.
-I’ll bundle in here “facilitating corporate meetings” when you are brought in both as a content matter expert and an expert at leading corporate or board meetings.
 Coaching and consulting fits under “speaking” when you work one-on-one with clients.
 While it’s not a supremely leveraged offer, it is still a paid offer to consider.
 People will always pay to work privately with a content expert when they want quick results or have a unique situation where a training workshop would be inappropriate.

-Teaching: You have many choices on how to deliver paid training content.
+You have many choices on how to deliver paid training content.
 You can deliver it live, in-person through a workshop or conference.
 The same content could be delivered live, virtually via Zoom video conference.
 You can pre-record video tutorials, or bundle the teaching into a membership group or mastermind group.

-Mastermind Groups and Membership Programs: Often a combination of speaking and teaching, this form of group consulting and coaching allows you work with larger groups of clients in one place.
+Often a combination of speaking and teaching, this form of group consulting and coaching allows you work with larger groups of clients in one place.
 It’s excellent for leveraging your time and marketing, as group work often yields more revenue than one-on-one work.
-Mastermind groups allow you to facilitate groups of peers who help each other to reach goals and solve problems by sharing collective wisdom.
-You’ll use all your skills as a mastermind group facilitator: speaking, teaching, coaching, consulting, and facilitation.
-Membership programs are another way to leverage your time, and can include teaching, group Q+A meetings, events, pre-created training material, etc.

-How to leverage paid content:
+Example of how to leverage paid content:

 This is where having a system or framework that organizes all your content becomes a revenue stream!

-Let me use my One Action Now book and workshop as an example of how I leveraged one paid offer into five paid offers, one leap at a time.
-In this example, my offers grew organically from one to another.
-Once I mastered this process, I now intentionally create product lines into tiers like this:
+Let me use my One Action Now book and workshop as an example to show you how I leveraged one paid offer into five paid offers, one leap at a time.

 - Second, I began to gather everything I knew, and designed a framework that made sense.
 I wasn’t looking to create a full workshop — I simply wanted to write a short e-book for my paying mastermind group members about how to set goals, create project plans, manage their time, and stop procrastinating.
-Once they read the e-book, they wanted to learn more and asked me if I could teach a fuller version as a workshop
+Once they read the e-book, they wanted to learn more and asked me if I could teach a fuller version as a workshop.

 - Third, I designed my One Action Now workshop.
-I taught this workshop for three years, both to my mastermind group members and to other small business owners outside my group.
+I taught this workshop for three years, both privately to my mastermind group members and publically to other small business owners outside my group.
 I also taught it as a paid class at national industry conferences.
 That way, instead of teaching one client at a time, I could teach a group of students, thus leveraging my time and increasing my income.
 Over those three years, I added to and tested my system.
 Plus I got feedback from students about what worked and didn’t work for them, which allowed me to perfect my system.

 - Fourth, I wrote my full One Action Now paperback book.
 Book sales led to more people joining my paid workshop and my mastermind groups – a virtuous cycle!